Return to Our School

 Well done Thomas!

-Congratulations this week to Sophie Thomson from Year 4 who received the 30th September Manland Value Award for being a responsible gardener, working really hard to grown a fantastic sunflower.
+Sophie is a responsible gardener, working really hard to grown a fantastic sunflower.

 Sophie put in lots of time and effort nurturing the flower, so much so that she was awarded the prizes for tallest and most heads on a sunflower by her Brownie pack.

-The 23rd September award goes to Caitlin in Year 4.
-Caitlin has been inspirational and respectful to all members of the class.
+Caitlin is inspirational and respectful to all members of the class.

 He has been doing bigger and bigger numbers, and he can now calculate taking away any number from 2022 in his head, for example 2022 – 1689!
 What an inspiration!